 The ship was due to leave at 8pm so we both worked in the morning and got the train down from London Waterloo to Southampton Central.
 After a quick cab ride to the terminal we arrived around 2:15pm, dropped off our suitcase with the luggage handlers and were on the ship within 10 minutes!

 We headed straight to our balcony cabin on aft deck 10.
 The hallway was very different to the other cruise lines with bright orange louvre doors and blue direction-indicating fishes carpet.
 The cabin itself was a good size with a comfortable bed and separate sofa.
+It only had a bedside table on the side of the queen bed near the wall which was inconvenient.
 The cherry wood doors in the cabin made it feel a little dated – heck, there was even an ashtray fixed to the wall in the toilet!